snss231/tp/docs/UserGuide.md

 # Task Features
 ### Listing tasks : `listt`

-Shows a list of all the tasks in the address book.
+Shows a list of all the tasks in the task list.

 Format: `listt all/`

-Shows a list of tasks that is marked as completed in the address book.
+Shows a list of tasks that is marked as completed in the task list.

 Format: `listt c/`

-Shows a list of tasks that is not mark as completed in the address book.
+Shows a list of tasks that is not mark as completed in the task list.

 Format: `listt nc/`